byronbytes/byronbytes/README.md

 - 🚫 A way to permanently remove Alexa from any Amazon device [NoLexa](https://github.com/byronbytes/NoLexa).
 - 🖥 Working on a personal website at https://byron.lol
 - 🏫 Taking an AP class for CS.
-- 🌐 Also trying to get a start into cybersecurity, alongside software development and programming.
+- 🌐 Getting a start into cybersecurity, alongside software development and programming.

 ### Big Contributions
 - 🏢 Contributed to various Microsoft repositories.